Published:

 Here are the key features and differences:

-• A home equity loan is simply a loan that’s secured by the property.
+• Secured against the home.
+A home equity loan is simply a loan that’s secured by the property.
 As the borrower, you receive a specific amount of money that must be repaid over a set period of time.
 The payments are usually fixed, with equal amounts spread over the life of the loan.
 The amount you can borrow will depend on your income, your credit history, and the current market value of the home.

-• A home equity line of credit, or HELOC, is a revolving line of credit that works much like a credit card.
+• Revolving credit.
+A home equity line of credit, or HELOC, is a revolving line of credit that works much like a credit card.
 The difference is that the HELOC is secured by your home.
 Borrowers receive a certain amount of credit, which they borrow from as needed by using a check or credit card tied to the account.
 Unlike a home equity loan, which usually has a fixed interest rate, HELOCs typically have a variable rate that can go up or down over time with market conditions.

 • To summarize the difference: A HELOC is a line of credit that lets homeowners borrow money as needed with a variable interest rate.
 A home equity loan, on the other hand, is a lump sum that’s disbursed up front and paid back in fixed installments over time.

-A Response to Rising Mortgage Rates
+A Response to Higher Mortgage Rates

 View WA State Mortgage Rates